Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 ### Inbound (Ingress) Network Configuration

-At the networking level within the Virtual Network, all traffic from lower layers in a peered VNET is allowed through.
+At the networking level within the virtual network, all traffic from lower layers in a peered VNET is allowed through.
 This can further be locked down and in this case NSGs should permit traffic inbound to upper levels for ports 443 (HTTPS), 8883 (MQTT), 8084 (for Arc) and 53 (custom DNS).

 ### Outbound (Egress) Network Configuration

-Level 2 and Level 3 Network Security Groups have `Allow` rules for outbound traffic to the Virtual Network only.
-There is a `Deny`` rule for all Internet outbound traffic (except some requirements for Azure, see below).
+Level 2 and Level 3 Network Security Groups have `Allow` rules for outbound traffic to the virtual network only.
+There is a `Deny`` rule for all internet outbound traffic (except some requirements for Azure, see below).

-Level 4 NSG allows all Internet outbound traffic.
-This could be further restricted using a Firewall or custom default gateway for outbound traffic.
+Level 4 NSG allows all internet outbound traffic.
+This could be further restricted using a firewall or custom default gateway for outbound traffic.

 ### Azure Kubernetes Services (AKS) Specific Sample Requirements

 This repository utilizes AKS-based clusters to simplify the Azure setup process for the sample, removing the need to focus on the infrastructure setup of Kubernetes.
 Because AKS is a managed service, there are some specific requirements for outbound network rules that must be applied.
 It's important to note that these requirements will not apply in a real implementation on the edge without AKS Azure networking.

-When bootstrapping a cluster on a lower level, NSG rules are used to allow outbound traffic to specific Azure services and deny all other Internet outbound, except some proxied traffic through reverse proxy.
+When bootstrapping a cluster on a lower level, NSG rules are used to allow outbound traffic to specific Azure services and deny all other internet outbound, except some proxied traffic through reverse proxy.

 As per the documented requirements in [Outbound network and FQDN rules for Azure Kubernetes Service (AKS) clusters](https://learn.microsoft.com/en-us/azure/aks/outbound-rules-control-egress), several Network Security Group outbound rules are added to allow AKS service itself to continue functioning.
 These include:

-- AKS API Server endpoint required for any applications running within the cluster that need to call out to the API on port 443.
+- AKS API server endpoint required for any applications running within the cluster that need to call out to the API on port 443.
 This applies to some Azure Arc agent services.
 - AzureCloud service tag on ports 1194 and 9000.
 - MicrosoftContainerRegistry service tag for downloading containers for initial bootstrapping of AKS or upon cluster restart.

 ### Azure Kubernetes Services (AKS) DNS Resolution for Host System

 AKS clusters are deployed with a default DNS resolution configuration that uses the default Azure DNS service.
-Because the L2 and L3 networks have been denied outbound Internet Access (see above), access to container registries and GitOps repos for usage by the host system (like `kubelet` and `containerd`) also needs to be pointing to go through the Envoy reverse proxy on the above layer.
+Because the L2 and L3 networks have been denied outbound internet Access (see above), access to container registries and GitOps repos for usage by the host system (like `kubelet` and `containerd`) also needs to be pointing to go through the Envoy reverse proxy on the above layer.

 This is done by using a simple DNSMasq service that is deployed on the L4 and L3 layers.
-The DNSMasq service is configured to override a set of URLs that are allowed to pass through to the Internet and point them to the Envoy proxy.
+The DNSMasq service is configured to override a set of URLs that are allowed to pass through to the internet and point them to the Envoy proxy.
 At L4 only, Envoy proxy is configured to use the default Azure DNS service as the upstream DNS resolver.
 At this topmost level all URLs are allowed.
-By updating the Virtual Network DNS setting for L2 and L3 to each use the upstream DNSMasq service, the host system will be able to resolve the URLs that are allowed to pass through to the Internet.
+By updating the Virtual Network DNS setting for L2 and L3 to each use the upstream DNSMasq service, the host system will be able to resolve the URLs that are allowed to pass through to the internet.

 > It is also worth noting that L2 and L3 DNS resolution for FQDNs that are not configured in DNSMasq will be resolved by the default Azure DNS service, see [What is IP address 168.63.129.16](https://learn.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16).
-This means that even FQDNs that are not in the allow-list going through Envoy proxy can be resolved.
+This means that even FQDNs that are not in the allow-list can be resolved by going through Envoy.
 The requests to these URLs will never work because outbound traffic is blocked by default.
 This is a solution that is acceptable for this sample but in a production environment one would want to make sure only allow-list resolution is able to be resolved, and not all public FQDNs, regardless of whether the requests would get through or not.

-The reason for a simplified override with DNSMasq is that the DNS configuration is typically something part of customer's architecture and existing setup, so this sample approach works for this Sample sandbox but will not be implemented in a real-world scenario.
+The reason for a simplified override with DNSMasq is that the DNS configuration is typically something part of customer's architecture and existing setup, so this sample approach works for this sample sandbox but will not be implemented in a real-world scenario.

 ## SSL Termination

 To maintain a zero-trust security approach, the Envoy reverse proxy does **not** perform SSL termination.
 This eliminates the need for control between where HTTPS traffic is decrypted and then re-encrypted.
 By doing so, it reduces the risk of any communication being transmitted in plain text before being re-encrypted again.

 Even though the Envoy TLS Inspector Filter is employed, it does so only to read out the hostname in the SNI.
-This information is available in the SSL ClientHello which is the TLS handshake first message and sent in unencrypted.
+This information is available in the SSL ClientHello which is the TLS handshake first message and sent in an unencrypted context.
 In this manner we can use filters based on SNI and proxy the traffic to allowed domain names only (in Envoy *clusters*).

 This topic is still being debated and might change in the future.